HPQ Q1 2026 Earnings Call Summary | Stock Taper

 • Operating Margin: Non-GAAP operating margin at 6.9%.

-• Free Cash Flow: Approximately $200 million generated in the quarter, with a commitment to return about 100% of free cash flow to shareholders.
+• Free Cash Flow: Approximately $200 million generated in the quarter, with a commitment to return about 100% of free cash flow to shareholders over time.

 2. Strategic Updates and Business Highlights

-• Future of Work Strategy: Focus on integrating AI into products and services, with AI PCs now accounting for over 35% of PC shipments.
+• Future of Work Strategy: Focus on integrating AI into products and services to enhance customer experiences and operational efficiency.

-• Print Segment: Continued momentum in Consumer subscriptions and industrial print, with a focus on profitable unit placements.
+• Print Segment: Continued momentum in Consumer subscriptions and industrial print, with revenue growth in these areas.

 3. Forward Guidance and Outlook